zabotg/image-phone-extractor/README.md

 ## Requirements

 - Python 3.9+
+- Tesseract
 - Pipenv

 ## Setup

-1. Install dependencies:
+1. Install Tesseract:
+    On macOS, you can install Tesseract using Homebrew:

     ```bash
+    brew install tesseract
+    ```
+    On Ubuntu/Debian, use:

+    ```bash
+    sudo apt-get update
+    sudo apt-get install tesseract-ocr
+    ```

+    On Windows, download the installer from the [Tesseract GitHub releases](https://github.com/tesseract-ocr/tesseract) page and follow the installation instructions.

+2. Install dependencies:
+   Navigate to the project directory and run:

+    ```bash
     pipenv install --dev
     ```

-2. Create and configure the `.env` file:
+4. Create and configure the `.env` file:
+   Create a .env file in the root of your project with the following content:

     ```ini
     INPUT_FOLDER=./data/input
     OUTPUT_FILE=./data/output/extracted_phone_numbers.txt
     ```

-3. Create the input and output directories:
+6. Create the input and output directories:

     ```bash
     mkdir -p data/input